andykant/flit/README.md

 **flit/** | microcode for the sculpture itself running on an Arduino Mega 2560 **libraries/** | supporting libs for microcode **wifitoserial_bridge/** | microcode for the ethernet->serial bridge running on an Arduino Uno **wiring_guide/** | fritzing wiring layout.
 Fzz file used solely to generate image.
-Schematic & PCB views are likely useless **LICENSE** | MIT Open Source License
+Schematic & PCB views are useless **LICENSE** | MIT Open Source License
 **README.md** | this file